 A doctor will examine the person’s foot and ask about:

 - what type of footwear they use

-The patient may be asked to walk on a treadmill or pressure plate to assess their gait.
+A person may need to walk on a treadmill or pressure plate so a doctor can assess their gait.
 This can help identify which parts of the foot are receiving pressure.

 The doctor may also recommend tests.
 Imaging tests, such as an X-ray, MRI, or ultrasound scan, can detect bone fractures and other structural changes.
 Blood tests can detect bone fractures or rule out possible underlying conditions such as gout, arthritis, or diabetes.

 Metatarsal pain occurs under the ball of the foot, just in front of the toes.
 It can result from structural features a person is born with, an injury, excessive pressure due to high-impact sports, a medical condition, and many other factors.

 - applying ice

 - performing exercises to stretch the muscles and relax the feet